matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 **Problem with JDBC.**

-* Developers are forced to follow akk the steps mentioned to perform any kind of operation with DB which results in a lot of duplicate code at any place.
+* Developers are forced to follow all the steps mentioned to perform any kind of operation with DB which results in a lot of duplicate code at any place.
 * Developers needs to handle the checked exceptions that will throw from the API.
 * JDBC is database dependent.